-At least one 12V socket and one 5V USB charging socket are provided with your vehicle.
-For their locations, please refer to the Location of Key Facilities chart.
+At least one 12 volt socket and one 5V USB charging socket are provided with your vehicle.
+For their locations, refer to the Location of Kev Facilities chart.

-The mains hook up cable, provided as standard, is stowed beneath the offside settee.
+The mains hook up cable, provided as standard, is stowed beneath the offside settee